Welcome to Animal Control CNY

 Understand Coyote Behavior

-Note — If you see a coyote behaving in an aggressive manner (such as advancing toward people without fear or being strangely) call local wildlife officials or Animal Control.
-This allows them to watch the situation and do something about it if needed.
+Note — If you see a coyote behaving in an aggressive manner (such as advancing toward people without fear or behaving strangely), call local wildlife officials or Animal Control.
+This allows them to monitor the situation and take action if needed.

 Understand Coyote Behavior